jmp-12/SuperToasts/README.md

 SuperToasts Library
 =================

-The SuperToasts library is an enhancement of the stock Android Toast class.
-This library offers developers new ways of communicating with their users.
-The idea for this library came from the [UndoBar Library](https://code.google.com/p/romannurik-code/source/browse/misc/undobar) and the [Crouton Library](https://github.com/keyboardsurfer/Crouton).
+The SuperToasts library enhances and builds upon the stock Android Toast class.
+Some of the features of this library include context sensitive toasts (SuperActivityToasts), toasts with buttons and icons, non context sensitive toasts (SuperToasts), and a new style of toasts (SuperCardToasts) with many customization options for each.
+Some of the ideas for this library came from the [UndoBar Library](https://code.google.com/p/romannurik-code/source/browse/misc/undobar) and the [Crouton Library](https://github.com/keyboardsurfer/Crouton).